openjdk/jfx/doc-files/controls/InputMap/InputMap.md

-#### Checklist For Custom Controls
+#### Checklist for Custom Controls

-In order to fully utilize the capability of the `InputMap`, a new `Control` should:
+In order to fully utilize the capabilities of the `InputMap`, a new `Control` should:

 - declare a set of FunctionTags corresponding to the customizable methods
-- optionally provide public methods in the new control which delegate to the corresponding FunctionTags using `Control.execute()`
+- optionally provide public methods in the new control that delegate to the corresponding FunctionTags using `Control.execute()`
-- implement the behavior either in the skin class, or a class created by the skin that extends BehaviorBase, or by a class that provides a stateless behavior
+- implement the behavior in the skin class, in a class created by the skin that extends BehaviorBase, or in a class that provides stateless behavior
 - populate `SkinInputMap` with the default key mappings and the event handlers